 Most of the factors outlined above will affect your credit score and subsequent eligibility for credit.
 If you have a poor payment history, have missed payments and have court records such as CCJs, these could all have a negative impact on your score.

-Lenders are also likely to look at your 'credit utilisation' - this is an assessment of how much you owe and how much of your available credit you are currently using.
+Alongside your credit file, lenders will also look at whether the amount you want to borrow appears affordable.
+This is an assessment of how much you owe and how much of your available credit you are currently using.
 If you owe a lot of money and have used up most of your credit, this could be viewed negatively by lenders.
 When making applications, if your earnings combined with the amount you owe make the affordability of what you’re asking for unattainable, this could also have a negative impact.

 As mentioned above, the length and volume of your credit history is also important.
 If you don't have any history, lenders will find it difficult to assess you and therefore your associated score might be low.
 In summary, there are plenty of ways you can improve your credit score while renting.
 If you are sensible with your money and understand what could affect your credit rating, there’s no reason why you won’t find applying for credit relatively straightforward.